 No film should be held to the standard of “1”—that would probably be a terrible film.
 So instead, I think it’s good for us to start with an idea of how the “average” film in this batch includes each paragraph by scene.
 This is the line we’ll be comparing every other film to:

-With this in mind, let’s start with the film that lives far below the curve.
+With this in mind, let’s start with the film that lives far below that curve.

 Runtime: 25 minutes